unruggable-labs/ENSIPs/ENSIPS/ensip-0.md

 ## Linking to External Resources

-With EIPs, external links are disallowed except for a predefined set which are specified, including their format in EIP-1.
+With EIPs (Ethereum Improvement Proposal), external links are disallowed except for a predefined set which are specified, including their format in EIP-1.
 For ENSIPs, external links are allowed; however, external links **MUST** conform to the formats if specified in this document.
 Because links may become broken if the URL destinations change or disappear, extra care should be taken when including external links.
 For example, a link to a GitHub document should include a commit, e.g., "/blob/23234...23a74/".
 It is within the discretion of ENSIP editors whether to allow external links on a case-by-case basis.

 ### Execution Client Specifications